Paige & Paxton is a registered trademark of the Honey Bee Company LLC.

 Kelley is also an avid storyteller and has presented for TEDx, ComEd, The Girl Scouts, General Assembly, New York University, Social Media Week, Internet Week and at the Chicago Moth.
 Kelley has been named "Crain's Chicago Business 20 in their 20s," received the "Power 30 Under 30™ award presented by Porsche in the Business category, received the "Chicago Scholars 35 under 35 Young Leaders Making an Impact" award, named a "Hero in Education" by the Soar Women's Empowerment Summit, and was a recipient of the YWCA YWomen Leadership Award.
 Kelley served as a board member of the Evanston Community Foundation, which distributes over $1.3 million dollars in grants each year.
 Kelley is a graduate of Howard University School of Business.

-Rachel O. Williams, Chief Operating Officer and Co-Founder
+Rachel O. Williams, Co-Founder

 Rachel’s Favorite Thing: Epiphanies